aidenpham/Sustainable-Fashion/README.md

-# Sustainable-Fashion: A statistical analysis of consumers' behaviors by choice modelling
+# Sustainable-Fashion: A statistical analysis of consumers' behaviors by discrete choice modelling (using Apollo library in RStudio)

 This project is my MSc thesis (March - August 2020).
 I utilized discrete choice modelling to estimate consumers' willingness to pay for more sustainable fashion choices.
 The R syntax (using Apollo library in Rstudio) is included in this repository.